-The gross profit percentage increased by 126 basis points due to gross margin improvements in piling and fabricated bridge products divisions.
-The improvement was primarily driven by the sales mix caused by an increase in sheet piling sales within the piling products business.
+As compared to the 2015 gross profit margin increase of two basis points over 2014, the 2015 non-GAAP gross profit percentage increased by 126 basis points due to non-GAAP gross margin improvements in piling and fabricated bridge products divisions.
+The improvement was primarily driven by the sales mix caused by an increase in sheet piling sales within the Piling Products business.